tristanlee85/supportportal/README.md

 ![Customizations](http://i.imgur.com/vx8rOj5.png)

 **Fixes**:
- - Creating a hyperlink from selected text in the BBCode editor doesn't always promp to enter a URL
+ - Creating a hyperlink from selected text in the BBCode editor doesn't always prompt to enter a URL

 **Improvements**:
  - Ability to disable mouse wheel scrolling on Credits User field